dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/zapier.md

 ![Adding Screendoor to Zapier.](../images/zapier_4.png)

 Enter a name for your own reference (this could just be &ldquo;Screendoor&rdquo;).
-Under &ldquo;API key&rdquo;, paste in the key you generated earlier.
+Under &ldquo;API key,&rdquo; paste in the key you generated earlier.

 ![Adding a name and API key.](../images/zapier_5.png)